What’s the difference between rollerball vs ballpoint pens?

 Final Thoughts on Rollerball vs Ballpoint Pens

-Hopefully, you now have a better idea of whether you would prefer rollerball vs ballpoint pens, with some ideas on pens you might like in each category.
-Overall, buying a pen is a personal choice based on smoothness, writing control, the feel of the pen and other factors.
+Hopefully, you now have a better idea of whether you’d prefer rollerball vs ballpoint pens, and which one to buy.
+Overall, buying a pen is a personal choice based on smoothness, writing control, the feel of the pen, and other factors.

-That said, these different types of pens are not the only types in existence.
-Sure, one of these might work for you, but it’s possible that none of these choices would be your ultimate favourite.
-Feel free to consider all the best pens for writing before deciding on rollerball, ballpoint or something else.
+That said, these different types of pens are not the only ones that exist.
+Some of these might work for you, but it could also happen that none of them ends up as your favorite.
+Feel free to consider all the best pens for writing before deciding on one.

-When comparing pens, you may even decide you like one type of pen for writing in your journal, another type for signing contracts and so on.
+You could even decide on one type of pen for writing in your journal, another for signing contracts, and so on.
 There’s no right or wrong way.
 It’s all about what works for you.

 Do you prefer ballpoint or rollerball pens?
-What’s your favourite pen?
+What’s your favorite pen?
 Let me know in the comments.